Long-time behavior for a nonlocal model from directed polymers: The power law when is continuous.

 Putting this together with~\eqref{e.c6302}, we find \be \dot E_g + D_g = - 2 \int g(w-E_g)^2 \dx. \ee We note that~\eqref{e.differential_inequality} implies that $E_g$ is decreasing.
 However, this is not sufficient for \Cref{p.E_g_decay}, and, instead, it is required to bound the integral term on the right hand side away from zero.
 Before proceeding with this proof, we show how to conclude \Cref{l.small_time}.

 We now establish the (much simpler) bound on $E_g$ and $M_g$ for small times.

 \begin{proof}[Proof of \Cref{l.small_time}] The bound on $E_g$ follows from a general argument that works in all dimensions that is based on a generalization of the Nash inequality.
 As this decay is the focus of \Cref{t.hd_moments} and the one dimensional result is simply a side-effect of the analysis, we postpone it until \Cref{s.higher_dimensions}.
 The bound is given in \Cref{p.hd_decay}.
+We note that the bound in \Cref{p.hd_decay} is weaker than that of \Cref{p.E_g_decay} and its proof is independent of \Cref{p.E_g_decay}.
+Hence, as we noted above, the proof of \Cref{l.small_time} is independent of \Cref{p.E_g_decay}, which is important because we use \Cref{l.small_time} to prove \Cref{p.E_g_decay}.
 Hence, to finish the proof we need only derive the bound for $M_g$ from the bound for $E_g$.

 Let $C$ be such that $E_g(t) \leq C t^{-1/2}$.
 Define $h$ to be the solution of $\partial_t h = (1/2) \Delta h$ with $h(0,\cdot) = g_0$.
 Let $G$ be the heat kernel; that is,

 Then $h = G(t) * g_0$.

 We now define our barrier function